StadGent/fractal_styleguide_gent-base/components/41-organisms/header/README.md

 * Ghent logo (always required)
 * Site title (optional, only for separate websites)
 * Search (optional, only if applicable)
-* Mijn Gent component (optional, only if applicable)
+* Authentication component (optional, only if applicable)
 * Language switch (optional, only for **multilingual websites with synchronous translations**)

 When there is no header image, the Ghent-style seperator is shown.
 When there is a header image, the Ghent-style separator is not shown.